 So most owners end up with a service-area map that's mostly aspirational.
 The truck can get there.
 The page says you serve it.
 But the calls route to whoever has a physical presence and a review history in that town, usually a smaller local shop that would lose head-to-head on trucks, crews, and reputation if the fight were fair.
 It isn't fair.
 It's decided before the phone rings, by who Google thinks is local.

 Call it the coverage problem.
 You're not short on demand, and you're not short on capability.
 You're short on presence in the towns you already claim.
 That's a placement problem wearing a lead problem's clothes, and the two get fixed in completely different ways.
-We go deeper on that distinction in it's a coverage problem, not a lead problem.
+It's a coverage problem, not a lead problem has a quick self-diagnostic and a real cost example if you want to check which one you actually have.

 Why an office beats an ad budget in the same town